zestia/ember-select-box/README.md

 ## Customising

-There are 3 ways to get what you want
+There are a couple of ways to get what you want

 1. [compose](#compose) a new one
 2. OR [extend](#extend) an existing one
-3. <strike>OR create a new one by combining the mixins</strike> (no longer recommended)

 Option 1 is recommended.
 Define your component like so...